Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 will answer any questions you have about ortho-k.
-If you decide to proceed, will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.
+If you decide to proceed, will conduct a thorough eye examination, fit your child with customised lenses, and manage the entire process.

 - Optometrists Network: Guide to Myopia Management